krmcclelland/kickstarter-analysis/README.md

 As a result of the campaign, she requested additional analysis on outcomes based on launch date and goals to better understand why some projects meet their goals while others do not.

 ## Objectives <a name="objectives"></a>
 The requested focus was to analyze the success fail rate of the previous Kickstarter utilizing the platform to raise capital.
-In addition, we reviewed average pledge amounts, duration, the best time of year to launch, and trends that would help her achieve her current and future goals.
+In addition, we reviewed average pledge amounts, duration, the best time of year to launch, and trends that would help achieve current and future goals.

 # Analysis and Conclusions <a name="analysis-and-conclusions"></a>
 ## Dataset <a name="dataset"></a>